-How Many Calories Should You Eat Each Day?
+So How Many Calories Should You Eat a Day?

 These functions make up our basal metabolic rate (BMR), also called resting metabolism.
 This is the minimum number of calories you should consume each day; dipping below that number can actually sabotage your weight-loss efforts.

 Of course, physical activity — whether we’re talking about mundane tasks like folding laundry or more vigorous endeavors like going for a run — burns additional energy.
-And genes, hormones, and gut bacteria can also play a role in how your body uses calories, says Sonya Angelone, MS, RDN, and spokesperson for the Academy of Nutrition and Dietetics.
+And genes, hormones, and gut bacteria also play a role in how your body uses calories, Angelone says.

 So how many calories do you need each day?
 There’s no one-size-fits-all answer for this — it depends on your age, your size, how much muscle you have, your activity level, and your weight goals.
 (You can estimate your daily calorie goal based on these factors using the National Institute of Health’s Body Weight Planner.)